Vinayak2002/Vaak-Bhaavna/README.md

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E) <br />

 # How to use -
-The web-application predicts the emotion from the audio input given.It can also predict the gender of the speaker.
+The web-application predicts the emotion from the audio input given.
+It can also predict the gender of the speaker.
 You can either upload an audio file you can record the live audio and download it in .wav format

 # Website layout